ladariha/client-fit-viewer/.junie/guidelines.md

 Authoring tests
 - File conventions: use .spec.tsx for React component tests and .test.ts for utilities.
+- Place <Component>.spec.tsx next to the component, import the component, render it, and assert via Testing Library.
+If the component imports CSS, no extra config is needed due to moduleNameMapper.
 - Renderer: prefer @testing-library/react render().
   - For components using routing, you can wrap in a router.
 The repo contains an example using BrowserRouter from react-router; for unit tests, MemoryRouter from react-router-dom is usually preferable.
 - Page Object pattern: create a <Component>PageObject extending BasePageObject to encapsulate selectors and actions.
 This keeps specs concise and reduces selector duplication.